Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 If you need a stability shoe, this is our top choice for running a half marathon.

-The “GT” in ASICS-GT 2000 9 refers to their Guidance Trusstic system, which uses integrated guidance lines in the shoe to help the foot stick to a natural position and keep the gait as it should be.
+The “GT” in ASICS-GT 2000 10 refers to their Guidance Trusstic system, which uses integrated guidance lines in the shoe to help the foot stick to a natural position and keep your gait as it should be.

-Overpronators will benefit from ASICS’ Impact Guidance System, which combines various technological innovations to achieve a better gait from heel strike to toe-off, while cushioning, stabilizing, and reducing the chance of injury.
+Overpronators will benefit from ASICS’ Impact Guidance System, which combines various technological innovations to achieve a better gait from foot strike to toe-off, while cushioning, stabilizing, and reducing the chance of injury.

 The midsole is created using FlyteFoam tech, which provides a good mix of softness and stability.
 It makes use of nanofibers which prevent the usual flattening or “packing out” of the sole, keeping you supported for longer.

-You’ll also find a front foot and rearfoot GEL cushioning which absorb impact and keep your feet feeling good for many miles.
+You’ll also find front foot and rearfoot GEL cushioning that absorbs impact and keeps your feet feeling good for many miles.

 - Guidance Trusstic system for stability